-An important aspect of a spark plug is its heat range, which refers to the rate at which heat is drawn away from the spark plug's central electrode.
+One of the most important aspects of a spark plug is its heat range, which refers to the rate at which heat is drawn away from the spark plug's central electrode.
 A spark plug with a short central electrode is a cold spark plug because heat has a short distance to travel to the water jacket in the cylinder head.
 A spark plug with a long central electrode is a hot spark plug because the heat takes longer to dissipate into the water jacket.

-On modified cars you can check if you are using spark plugs of the correct heat range by inspecting the spark plugs after driving in different conditions, such as stop-starting, cruising, and full throttle racing.
-After driving the car under one driving condition, remove and inspect those car parts at CARiD.com.
+How do you know which is the best spark plug to buy?
+To determine what type of spark plugs you need, you need to test your current spark plug.
+On modified cars you can check if you are using performance spark plugs of the correct heat range by inspecting the spark plugs after driving in different conditions, such as stop-starting, cruising, and full throttle racing.
+After driving the car under one driving condition, remove and inspect those car parts.
 If the spark plug electrodes are covered by soft sooty black deposits, then the spark plug is too cold.
 However, the soft sooty black deposits can also indicate that your air/fuel mixture is too rich; and if the deposits are moist, it means that oil is finding its way into the combustion chamber.
 If the porcelain insulator of the central electrode is white or brittle, and/or there is excessive erosion of the electrodes, then the spark plug is too hot; though this can also be an indication that your ignition timing is advanced too far, that you air/fuel mixture is too lean, or that there is a leak on your air intake manifold.
 If the spark plug electrodes exhibit grayish to light brownish deposits then spark plug is of the correct heat range.

+After testing your spark plug, let's return to the question you've asked yourself – What Type of Spark Plugs Do I Need?
 Of course, if the spark plug is too hot, you need to change to a spark plug with the lower heat range, and if the spark plug is too cold, you need to change to a spark plug with the hotter heat range.
-Anytime that you change to spark plugs of a different heat range, you must to test all driving conditions again to ensure that the spark plug is appropriate for all conditions.
-In our previous section we looked at the spark plug heat range and how to determine the most appropriate heat range for your particular engine.
+Anytime that you change to spark plugs of a different heat range, you must test all driving conditions again to ensure that the spark plug is appropriate for all conditions.
+In our previous section we looked at the spark plug heat range and determined what spark plugs you need in terms of the most appropriate heat range for your particular engine.
 Now it's time to turn to the spark plug gap.

 Ironically, the car manufacturer's recommended spark plug gap is not optimal!
 The recommended spark plug gap is designed to be adequate for cold starting and smooth driving on a car that is in need of an engine tune up.
+Changing the electrode gap is called a spark plug gapping.
 If you drive your car normally and tune the engine regularly, you can increase the spark plug gap by about 0.010" for better performance and better fuel economy.
 However, if you drive at full throttle most of the time, you should reduce the gap by about 0.010" for better performance.
-Ultimately, you'd need to run your car on a dynameter to find the best spark plug gap, and the right ignition timing for your engine.
+Ultimately, you'd need to run your car on a dynamometer to find the best spark plug gap, and the right ignition timing for your engine.